Raymond Hatton: Biography

 Hatton was born in Red Oak, Iowa.
 His physician father steered him toward a career in medicine.
 However, Hatton had become enamored of being on stage after he acted in a school play, and he left home to go into acting as a career.

 Hatton was part of a vaudeville act that went to Hollywood in 1911.
 There, he established a successful silent film career, including a stint being paired in 1920s comedies with Wallace Beery.
 During the sound era, though, his career soon skidded and he usually played smaller supporting roles, including the tobacco-chewing, rowdy character Rusty Joslin in The Three Mesquiteers Western B picture series.
 By the 1950s, Hatton's acting roles expanded into television, where he appeared in various series, including the Adventures of Superman.

 He has a star in the Motion Picture section of the Hollywood Walk of Fame at 1708 Vine Street.

-Hatton died on October 21, 1971, in Palmdale, California, aged 84.
+Hatton died of a heart attack, five days after his wife on October 21, 1971, in Palmdale, California, aged 84.
 He is interred at Joshua Memorial Park.